SolomonGithu/wazigate-edge/edge/codecs/README.md

 ```
 The `mime` must be `application/javascript`.

-No create a device having this codec, and upload some data:
+Now create a device having this codec, and upload some data:

 ```js
 fetch("/devices/6009b02aea2b9e3d40ff1128", {